What is chronic bronchitis?

 Chronic bronchitis is defined by the presence of a mucus-producing cough most days of the month, three months of a year for two successive years without other underlying disease to explain the cough.
-It may precede or accompany pulmonary emphysema.
+It may precede or accompany pulmonary emphysema or COPD.

 COPD Clinical Research Trials